setulparmar/Landslide-Detection-and-Prediction/README.md

 **Prediction Model**

-Applied CNN to predict landslide events
+Applied CNN to predict landslide events.

 Note : Daily automatic collection and filtering was there with the help of scheduling in deepnote.com .